brandongregory/dndhelp/src/roleplaying/just-talk-to-them.md

 parent:
   name: Roleplaying
   url: /roleplaying/

+posterImage: 'poster-just-talk-to-them.webp'
+posterDescription: 'Illustration of a blonde woman and a brunette man mad at each other and looking away'

 ---

 Watching forums and subreddits for Dungeons & Dragons and other table-top RPGs, you see the same sorts of questions pop up over and over again.